 Bantayan isn’t just limited to seafood since there are many expats living in the island.
 There are also other savory international dishes that you can try including Mediterranean, Asian, Southwestern, Italian, Mediterranean, Mexican, Thai, and Greek.

 Biking is the best ways to go around Bantayan thanks to the light traffic.
 Locals are considerate of tourists and you’ll forget you’re under the heat of the sun thanks to the cool breeze.

 Where to stay:

 7. Siquijor Island, Siquijor

-Siquijor may be best known as a mysterious island filled with myths and stories about witchcraft but don’t let that discourage you from seeing the beautiful beaches this island has to offer.
+Siquijor may be best known as a mysterious island filled with myths and stories about witchcraft but don’t let that discourage you from seeing the beautiful, multiple best beaches in the Philippines this island has to offer.
 It’s the third smallest province in the country but it hosts many majestic places that you can explore.

 Here, you can swim in the clear waters of Salagdoong Beach where the water turns bluer the deeper you go.
 If you’re feeling a little more daring, you can go cliff diving from one of the two diving platforms (20 feet and 35 feet).
 You can also visit the other beaches nearby like Solangon beach which has idyllic stretches of sand you can stroll on or Paliton beach where you can enjoy a lazy, quiet afternoon.